Oscars shortlist for best foreign film revealed | DW | 10.02.2021

 While there were certainly plenty of opportunities for tears, 2020 did bring some laughs in the film world, and some of the most talked-about comedies of the year will battle it out in the best original song category.

-One contender is the latest movie by British comedian provocateur Sacha Baron Cohen: Borat Subsequent Moviefilm with his irreverent song "Wuhan Flu," written with conspiracy theorists.
+One contender is the latest movie by British comedian provocateur Sacha Baron Cohen: Borat Subsequent Moviefilm with his irreverent song "Wuhan Flu," which his character writes with conspiracy theorists in the film.

 It's competing with the headlining original tune in the movie Eurovision Song Contest: The Story of Fire Saga, written by American comedian Will Ferrell.